Gmadges/fluidPainter/README.md

 make clean
 make
 ```
-make clean is important when rebuilding shaders.
+The "make clean" command is important if any changes have occured to data that will be packaged up(shaders, textures).